 The Effort Factor

 While the above discuss explains the benefits of a modular system, we must also understand the effort needed to create and maintain the modular system.
 The greater the complexity and effort; the more volume is required for profitability.
-Many companies use the count of unique components, also known as part numbers, as a measure of complexity.
+Many companies use the count of unique components, also known as part numbers, as a measure of complexity of a product platform.
 To understand the effort to create and maintain a modular system, we use the average part number count over the life of the modular system.
-With this measure of effort, we can formulate an equation that explains the profitability of the modular system.
+With this measure of effort, we can formulate a schematic equation that explains the profitability of the modular system.

 Profitability of a Modular System